charlesetc/feather/README.md

 val run : ?cwd:string -> ?env:(string * string) list -> cmd -> unit
 ```

 This will block until the command finishes executing.
-You can also run a command
+You can also run a
-in the background with `Feather.run_bg`.
-It will be killed if it has not
+command in the background with `Feather.run_in_background`.
+It will be killed
-finished executing when the parent program terminates.
+if it has not finished executing when the parent program terminates.

 But if you want to use the process's stdout, stderr or status in OCaml,
 `Feather.collect` will be your friend: